Erwinia rhapontici

 No

 No evidence that seed is a pathway.
-No references found indicating seed is a pathway.
+No references found indicating seed is a pathway in dianthus spp.

 Solanum lycopersicum